futureofcoding/futureofcoding.org/about.md

 ## tl;dr

 Future of Coding is a research project and podcast by me, Steve Krouse.
-My research is focused on building an open-source programming langauge / system.
+My research is focused on building an open-source programming langauge.
 The podcast alternates between interviews with programming language experts and reflections on my own research journy.

 ## Me